lucasabritta/user-service-skill-demo/README.md

     - The user should have a unique id, a name, a unique email address and a creation date
 2. Adjust GET /users that it returns (all) users from the database.
     - This endpoint should be able to receive a query parameter `created` which sorts users by creation date ascending or descending.

-Feel free to add or change this project as you like.